Unleash/unleash/docs/user_guide/native-apps.md

 ## The Proxy-client

-There is a js implentation of the proxy-client available.
+There is a js implementation of the proxy-client available.
 Find it here: [https://github.com/unleash-hosted/unleash-proxy-client-js](https://github.com/unleash-hosted/unleash-proxy-client-js)

 ## The Proxy-API